pujdesai/NBA-Prediction-Model/README.md

 ## Project Overview

-The modeling approach involves the following steps:
+The modeling approach can be briefly summarized into the following steps:

 1. **Data Retrieval**
    - Historical NBA game data is collected using nba_api endpoints such as `leaguegamefinder` and `leaguedashteamstats`.